 Ananda bhaivari is an ancient raga, which has its origins in the folk traditions of South India.
 It is a janya of the 20th melakarta natabhaivari.
+But some musicians categorize it under 22nd Mela, Kharaharapriya.
 It is classified as a Shadava sampurna vakra, which means it has six notes (shadava) in the ascent and all seven (Sampurna) in descent and the notes are not in order but take a twisted route (vakra).
 The Raga evokes KARUNA and SRINGARA rasams.
 The full effect of the Ragam is brought out when sung in VILAMBITA KALAM.

 Therapeutically, it is said that Anandabhairavi supresses stomach pain in both men and women.
 Reduces kidney type problems and controls blood pressure